Yoast/duplicate-post/readme.txt

 There is also a **template tag**, so you can put it in your templates and clone your posts/pages from the front-end.
 Clicking on the link will lead you to the edit page for the new draft, just like the admin bar link.

 Duplicate Post has many useful settings to customize its behavior and restrict its use to certain roles or post types.
-Check out the extensive documentation on [the plugin's site](https://duplicate-post.lopo.it).
+Check out the extensive documentation [on yoast.com](https://yoast.com/wordpress/plugins/duplicate-post/) and our [developer docs](https://developer.yoast.com/duplicate-post/).

-**If you're a plugin developer**, I suggest you to read the [Developer's Guide](https://duplicate-post.lopo.it/docs/developers-guide/) to ensure compatibility between your plugin(s) and mine.
-Feel free to [contact me](https://duplicate-post.lopo.it/contact) so we can keep in touch and collaborate.

-Duplicate Post does not collect any information outside your WordPress installation, therefore it's 100% GDPR compliant.

-Thanks for all the suggestions, bug reports, translations and donations, they're frankly too many to be listed here!

 == Installation ==

 Use WordPress' Add New Plugin feature, searching "Duplicate Post", or download the archive and:

 1. Unzip the archive on your computer
 2. Upload `duplicate-post` directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Go to Settings -> Duplicate Post and customize behaviour as needed